How do podcasts make money?

 Coaching and Consulting

-On the “public coaching” series I did on the show, I invited listeners to reach out if they were interested in coaching services themselves.
+In the past, I did a “public coaching” series on the show, where I would coach side hustlers on air through certain problems in their business.
+I invited listeners to reach out if they were interested in coaching services themselves.

 That was a $3100 income stream in 2015.